-Developers can now specialize in different aspects of web development ranging from design to server-side coding.
-Full-stack development involves both back-end and front-end programming.
-These developers need to know multiple languages and have a comprehensive understanding of the web development process.
+Full-stack developers earn some of the highest salaries in the field of software engineering.
+Experts in both back-end and front-end programming, these developers need to know multiple languages and have a comprehensive understanding of the entire web development process.

-Front-end development involves handling the visible parts of a website or mobile applicat.
+Front-end development involves handling the visible parts of a website or app.
 This includes formatting content on a page, constructing the layout, adding images, and adjusting fonts and colors.
-It’s the responsibility of front-end developers to build a platform that visitors can easily interact with.

-On the other hand, back-end developers deal with databases.
-They maintain the data received from users and make sure it’s stored securely by the server.
-They’re also responsible for managing the servers where the website is hosted.
+In back-end development, you’re working with databases.
+You’re responsible for maintaining the data received from users and making sure it’s stored securely by the server.

-A full-stack developer understands both front-end and back-end programming.
+Full-stack developers combine both skills.
 And as you’d probably expect, the demand for full-stack developers is high.
-For that reason, many people are looking into full-stack development as their new career.

 Front-End Development Skills